 Continue the conversation with other young leaders over food and drink

-This Salt and Light Gathering, co-sponsored by the Francesco Collaborative, is for Catholics under 40 years old in Washington to help them explore links between faith, Catholic social thought, and their lives and work.
+This Salt and Light Gathering, co-sponsored by the Francesco Collaborative, was for Catholics under 40 years old in Washington to help them explore links between faith, Catholic social thought, and their lives and work.
 Learn more about the Initiative’s Salt and Light Gatherings online.